 Laura E. DeWald, Ph.D., Associate Professor; ecological genetics, restoration ecology, conservation biology

-Weaver Haney, M.S., Lecturer; microbiology
+Weaver Haney, M.S., Lecturer; microbiology and organismal biology

 Darby Harris, Ph.D., Lecturer; molecular physiology, genetics